-For those familiar with traditional frisbees, transitioning to disc golf can be very frustrating because most disc golf discs just don’t fly straight.
+Transitioning from traditional frisbees to disc golf can be very frustrating for some players.
+It is because most disc golf discs do not fly straight.

 While most golf discs fade hard at the end of the flight or turn hard creating an “S” curve flight path, some disc golf discs are straighter than others.